AdobeDocs/experience-manager-screens.en/help/user-guide/author-and-publish.md

 Follow the steps below on each Publish instance:

-1. Navigate to the OSGi Console -&gt; Main &gt; ActiveMQ Artemis `https://localhost:4505/system/console/mq`.
+1. Navigate to the OSGi Console > Main > ActiveMQ Artemis `https://localhost:4505/system/console/mq`.
-1. Verify and check to view the ports of other instances under Cluster Information &gt; Topology &gt; nodes=2, members=2.
+1. Verify and check to view the ports of other instances under Cluster Information > Topology > nodes=2, members=2.
 1. Send a Test Message (top of the screen under Broker Information)
 1. Enter the following changes in fields: